-Optimizing \(\mathcal{L}_{\text{unlearn}}\) and \(\mathcal{L}_{\text{over}}\) jointly allows \spt\ to achieve effective forgetting while mitigating the risk of over-unlearning, preserving the intrinsic structure of representations for the retain data.
-On the other hand, the intra-class dispersion term \(\mathcal{L}_{\text{sim}}\) is crucial in addressing this vulnerability against relearning attacks by explicitly encouraging the forget embeddings to spread out.
-Although \(\mathcal{L}_{\text{sim}}\) can potentially influence the overall embedding space, the primary objective of \(\mathcal{L}_{\text{unlearn}}\) and \(\mathcal{L}_{\text{over}}\) remains to minimize any disruption to the representations of retained data.
-Thus, this combined objective provides a comprehensive approach to tackle over-unlearning and prototypical attack vulnerabilities.
+The joint optimization of \(\mathcal{L}_{\text{u}}\) and \(\mathcal{L}_{\text{o}}\) permits \spt\ to achieve effective forgetting while mitigating the risk of over-unlearning, preserving the intrinsic structure of representations for the retained data.
+On the other hand, the intra-class dispersion term \(\mathcal{L}_{\text{sim}}\) is essential in addressing this vulnerability against relearning attacks by explicitly encouraging the forget embeddings to spread out.
+Although \(\mathcal{L}_{\text{sim}}\) can potentially influence the overall embedding space, the primary objective of \(\mathcal{L}_{\text{u}}\) and \(\mathcal{L}_{\text{o}}\) remains to minimize any disruption to the representations of retained data.
+Thus, this combined objective provides a comprehensive approach to tackle over-unlearning and PRA vulnerabilities.

-\textbf{Plug-and-Play Compatibility.}\; Notably, our framework \spt's first term, \(\mathcal{L}_{\text{unlearn}}\), offers true plug-and-play compatibility: it can be seamlessly replaced with any existing unlearning loss. \spt\ enhances this base unlearning objective by incorporating \(\mathcal{L}_{\text{over}}\) and \(\mathcal{L}_{\text{sim}}\), enabling any unlearning algorithm to address both over-unlearning and prototype vulnerabilities.
-This extension requires only minor modifications to the objective and introduces two hyperparameters, $(\lambda_1, \lambda_2)$, without additional use of any retain data.
+Notably, our \spt's first term, \(\mathcal{L}_{\text{u}}\), offers \textbf{plug-and-play compatibility}: it can be replaced with existing unlearning loss. \spt\ enhances this base unlearning objective by incorporating \(\mathcal{L}_{\text{o}}\) and \(\mathcal{L}_{\text{sim}}\), thus enabling unlearning algorithms to address both over-unlearning and prototype vulnerabilities.
+This extension requires only minor modifications to the objective and introductions of two hyperparameters, $(\lambda_1, \lambda_2)$, without using any additional retained data.